-Lprovide my slides as PDFs on Moodle, so that students can print them out before class and annotate them with notes during class.
+I provide my slides as PDFs on Moodle, so that students can print them out before class and annotate them with notes during class.
 That way, students aren't scrambling to write down every single word on a slide, allowing them to focus on the content and to participate in the discussion.
-To facilitate discussion, students must R & R before class (no, this is not "rest & relaxation", but rather "read & retain" the chapter text).

-The best discussions often arise from student questions about the material (and/or current events highlighted in the media), so PLEASE ASK QUESTIONS.
+To facilitate discussion, students should R & R before class (no, this is not "rest & relaxation", but rather "read & retain" the chapter text, course materials, etc.).
+Some of the best classes often arise from student questions about the material, so PLEASE ASK QUESTIONS.

 Our "lectures" will often include movie clips, animations, whiteboard drawings, etc., and active learning Geotour assignments using Google Earth.
 The latter is especially important because students not only "see it, hear it", but can "see it, hear it, and then practice it" as well.

-Our active-learning sessions in "lab" allow us to be "handson" with minerals, rocks, maps, etc. To be most effective, be sure to R & R the lab materials before each lab session & bring the lab assignment to class.
-Assignments are due before the beginning of class on the day specified.
+Our active-learning sessions in "lab" allow us to be "hands-on" with minerals, rocks, maps, etc. To be most effective, be sure to R & R the lab materials before each lab session & bring lab materials to class.